tristanls/k-bucket/README.md

   * `newContact`: _Object_ The new contact that was added.

-Emitted only when `contact` was added to bucket and it was not stored in the bucket before.
+Emitted only when `newContact` was added to bucket and it was not stored in the bucket before.

 #### Event: 'ping'